-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 Alptekin insists he was just being patriotic.
 He noted that he once donated $5,000 through his US firm to former Ohio rep. Jean Schmidt, who had been been targeted for unseating by Armenian-Americans because of her support of Turkey.
 “I do invest in the Turkish-American relationship.
 It’s not the first time that I do something like this.”

 Despite the troubles the matter has caused him, Alptekin has continued to stand by Flynn.
-“He talks about America’s role in the world, and the fight against radical Islam, and that you can’t just fight it with military means.”
+“He talks about America’s role in the world, and the fight against radical Islam, and that you can’t just fight it with military means,” Alptekin said.

 Alptekin said that despite flaws in his account and missteps in his actions, he has been open with the media about his aims and that no one has yet been able to establish the crucial tie between his Flynn deal and any foreign government.
 Neither he nor Flynn nor anyone associated with them have been charged with any crime in connection to the lobbying deal.